Congregation of Our Lady of Charity of the Good Shepherd

 The Congregation of Our Lady of Charity of the Good Shepherd, also known as the Sisters of the Good Shepherd, is a Catholic religious order that was founded in 1835 by Mary Euphrasia Pelletier in Angers, France.
 The religious sisters belong to a Catholic international congregation of religious women dedicated to promoting the welfare of women and girls.

 The Congregation has a representative at the United Nations, and has spoken out against human trafficking.

-In some countries' laundries and other institutions that were run by the Sisters, it was found that historically they incarcerated young girls, forcing them to do industrial work, with no pay and much mistreatment.
+In some countries' laundries and other institutions that were run by the Sisters, it was found that historically girls remanded to their care were forced to work, unpaid, in the laundries, where the environment was harsh and involved physically demanding work.

 History

 The Congregation of the Sisters of the Good Shepherd began as a branch of the Order of Our Lady of Charity (Ordo Dominae Nostrae de Caritate), founded in 1641 by John Eudes, at Caen, France, and dedicated to the care, rehabilitation, and education of girls and young women in difficulty.
 Some of the girls were abandoned by their families or orphaned, and some had turned to prostitution in order to survive.
 The Sisters provided shelter, food, vocational training and an opportunity for these girls and women to turn their lives around.

 The Congregation of the Sisters of the Good Shepherd was founded by Rose Virginie Pelletier in Angers, France, in 1835.
 Rose was the daughter of a medical doctor and his wife, known for their generosity to the poor.
 At the age of eighteen, she joined the Congregation of Sisters of Our Lady of Charity in Tours and was given her the name Mary of Saint Euphrasia.
 At the age of twenty-nine, she became mother superior of the convent.